 Alilaguna operates three main waterbus routes with scheduled services to and from Venice Marco Polo Airport (VCE):

 - Linea Blu (Blue Line) waterbuses connect Venice Marco Polo Airport (VCE) with Tonchetto stopping en route at amongst others Murano Colonna, Bacini, Lido, San Zaccaria, San Marco (St Mark’s), and Molino Stucky.

 - Linea Rossa (Red Line) waterbuses connect Venice Marco Polo Airport (VCE) with Lido via Museo and Certosa.

 - Linea Arancio (Orange Line) water buses connect Venice Marco Polo Airport (VCE) with San Marco via M Dell Orto, Guglie, Rialto and S Angelo in the Grand Canal.

-If ticket windows are closed, Alilaguna tickets may also be bought on the boat itself but at a surcharge of €1 per ticket.
+If ticket windows are closed, Alilaguna tickets may also be bought on the boat itself but at a surcharge of €1 per ticket (and find the ticket seller before s/he finds you).
 Return tickets are valid for 30 days.

 As this public waterbus service is operated by a private company, regular Venice ACTV transportation passes are generally not valid.